 - Non-economic damages- often expressed as “pain and suffering.”
 The emotional or mental trauma that has come from the accident is considered.
 If you were rendered disabled in any way, for example, you could receive compensation for the suffering and lack of enjoyment of life your disability caused.
 Keep a daily journal of your thoughts and feelings, and describe how the accident affects your daily activities.
 Such a detailed account can be powerful at trial when determining the amount of compensation due to you.

 Most insurance companies have a deadline for filing a claim.
 In many cases, that deadline is 60-90 days from the date of the accident.
 Filing your claim on time is critical.
 Missing a filing deadline is a horrible way to miss out on the compensation due to you after your injuries.
 It is important to engage an attorney at the beginning of the process.
 The lawyer can talk to the insurance company for you, negotiate a settlement with them, and if a settlement cannot be reached, a good lawyer can be poised to file a lawsuit on your behalf immediately.

 Texas gives you two years to file a lawsuit after an accident.
 If you miss the “statute of limitations” deadline, any case you file thereafter will be dismissed, and you will have lost the opportunity to gain compensation through the court system.
-The only time the deadline may flex is if at the time of the accident you were 1) under 18; 2) have since deployed with the military; or 3) were legally mentally disabled.
+The only time the deadline may flex is if at the time of the accident you were:

 The idea of speaking with lawyers can be daunting and expensive.
 Rest assured that we are here for you regardless of your income.
 We operate on a contingency fee basis, which means that we only get paid if we win compensation for you.